QCFX/.github/profile/README.md

-# QCFX: Quantum Go Fish and other Games
+# QCFX: Quantum Go Fish and Other Games